Melbourne Cup 2020

 Get Your Bet Returned if it Runs 2nd or 3rd!Get up to $50 back in Bonus Bets if your selection runs 2nd or 3rd!

-The Melbourne Cup always approaches fast, with the race commencing at 3pm, Tuesday 5th November.
+The Melbourne Cup always approaches fast, with the 2020 edition commencing at 3pm, Tuesday 3rd November.
 The race that stops a nation is more exciting than ever this year, with a number of celebrations taking place both inside and outside the racecourse.
-While the $6.175 million Emirates Melbourne Cup is the centrepiece of the Melbourne Cup Carnival, there are plenty of additional races and social events to keep everyone busy.
+While the $8 million Lexus Melbourne Cup is the centrepiece of the Melbourne Cup Carnival, there are plenty of additional races and social events to keep everyone busy.

 There are a total of ten races taking place throughout the day, with varying race distances and prize values on offer.
-While the 3200 metre Emirates Melbourne Cup is by far the longest, most valuable, and most prestigious event, the entire Melbourne Cup day spectacle is organised as a complete and enthralling package.
+While the 3200 metre Lexus Melbourne Cup is by far the most prestigious event on the Australian racing calendar, the entire Melbourne Cup day spectacle is organised as a complete and enthralling package.

 Everyone knows just how much people enjoy getting dressed up and having a bet for this special day, with women wearing their most extravagant hats and most colourful dresses.
 A number of marquees are set up for VIP guests, with fashion parades and other entertainment also taking place throughout the day.
 Corporate marquee and dining packages are already available for bookings, with shared marquees also available for hire.